Writing a real estate marketing plan can be one of the most important things you do for your real estate business if you don’t want to fly blindly.

 This number is also highly dependent on the click-through rate you achieve.
 The latter, in turn, depends on the effectiveness of your Facebook campaign and your ad creatives, as outlined in my last article.

 Let’s summarize the numbers for our real estate marketing plan calculation to reach the goal of 9 qualified buyer leads per month to get to your revenue goal:

 - Lead to appointment conversion rate (assumed): 10%

 - Facebook Ads cost per click for the real estate industry: $1.81

-To get 9 qualified buyer leads that make an appointment with you, you will need to convert 90 leads per month (9 divided by 10% lead to appointment conversion rate) that you collected via the Facebook advertising campaign.
+To get nine qualified buyer leads that make an appointment with you, you will need to generate 90 leads per month (9 divided by 10% lead to appointment conversion rate) via the Facebook advertising campaign.

 To convert these 90 monthly leads on Facebook, you need 536 clicks from your ads (90 divided by 10.68% Facebook Ads conversion rate).

 Since one click costs $1.81, you would need a monthly marketing budget of $969.